xlink-network/xlink-sdk/README.md

   toToken: evmToken as KnownTokenId.EVMToken,
 });

-// If the token pair is supported, get all available routes for that pair if (isSupported) {
+// If the token pair is supported, get available routes for that pair if (isSupported) {
   const routesByPair = await sdk.getPossibleRoutes({
     fromChain: KnownChainId.BRC20.Mainnet,